Frema Opare

-Akosua Frema Osei-Opare (born, June 5, 1947) is a Development Practitioner, an Academic, Economist and a Ghanaian politician.
+Akosua Frema Osei-Opare (born June 5, 1947) is a development practitioner, academic, economist and Ghanaian politician.
 She is a member of the New Patriotic Party (NPP).
-Having spent 40 years in these domains, Akosua Frema Osei-Opare, is an expert in labour and hiring as well as development consulting.
+Having spent 40 years in these domains she is an expert in labour and hiring as well as development consulting.
 She represented Ayawaso West Wuogon Constituency in the Parliament of Ghana.
-She is the former and first female Chief of Staff of Ghana. serving from January 7, 2017 to January 6, 2025 under the leadership or presidency of Nana Akuffo Addo.
+She is a former and first female chief of staff of Ghana, serving from January 7, 2017 to January 6, 2025 under Nana Akufo-Addo.

 Early life and education

-Frema was born on 5th June 1947.
+Frema was born on 5 June 1947.
 She hails from Wiamoase in the Ashanti Region of Ghana.

 She attended St. Monica's Secondary School, Mampong- Ashanti.
 She had her bachelor's degree in Home Science from the University of Ghana.
 She proceeded to University of Guelph for a master's degree in Food Science.
-Frema is married with four children.

 Career

-Frema lectured at the Department of Home Sciences of the University of Ghana from 1976 to 1982.
-She eventually became the Head of Department.
-She has also worked with the United Nations in the Women In Fisheries project in various capacities in Uganda, Ethiopia, Congo and Namibia.
-Frema in 2005 - 2008 worked under the government of President John Agyekum Kufuor as the Deputy Minister for Manpower, Youth and Employment.
-Between 2005 and 2013, Frema served as Member of Parliament for Ayawaso West Wuogon.
+Opare lectured at the Department of Home Sciences of the University of Ghana from 1976 to 1982.
+She eventually became the head of department.

+She has worked with the United Nations in the Women in Fisheries project in various capacities in Uganda, Ethiopia, Congo and Namibia.

+From 2005 to 2008, Opare worked under the government of President John Agyekum Kufuor as the deputy minister for Manpower, Youth and Employment.
+Between 2005 and 2013, she served as member of Parliament for Ayawaso West Wuogon.

-On Friday, July 7th, 2023, The Valley View University bestowed an honorary Doctorate Degree upon Akosua Frema Osei-Opare, the Chief of Staff, in recognition of her exceptional accomplishments and unmatched contributions to the advancement of Ghana.
-The citation highlighted, "On the basis of these achievements and contributions that you, your honour, had made to the development of Ghana and the general progress of humanity, Valley View University hereby acknowledges these achievements and hereby confer on you the Degree of Doctor Science (Honours Causa) this day, Friday, July 7, 2023."
+On July 7, 2023, Valley View University bestowed an honorary doctorate degree upon Opare in recognition of her accomplishments and contributions to the advancement of Ghana.
+The citation stated, "On the basis of these achievements and contributions that you, your honour, had made to the development of Ghana and the general progress of humanity, Valley View University hereby acknowledges these achievements and hereby confer on you the Degree of Doctor Science (Honours Causa) this day, Friday, July 7, 2023."

-On Sunday, March 3, 2024, at the Jubilee House, Akosua Frema Osei Opare, Chief of Staff of the Republic of Ghana, threw an exclusive event for representatives of the Black Queens.
+On March 3, 2024, at the Jubilee House, Opare threw an exclusive event for representatives of the Black Queens.

 Political career

-Frema is a leading member of the New Patriotic Party.
-She served a two term office as the member of parliament representing Ayawaso West Wuogon Constituency between 2005 and 2013 under the ticket of the NPP.
-In 2017, when the NPP was voted in power, she was elected by President Nana Akuffo Addo to serve the first female Chief of Staff at the Presidency.
+Opare is a leading member of the New Patriotic Party.
+She served two terms as the member of parliament representing Ayawaso West Wuogon Constituency between 2005 and 2013 under the ticket of the NPP.
+In 2017, when the NPP was voted in power, she was elected by President Nana Akuffo Addo to serve as the first female chief of staff at the presidency.